Potawatomi: History

-In addition to a rich history of their own people, the Potawatomi are mentioned in early French records, which suggest that in the early 17th century, they lived in what is now southwestern Michigan.
-During the Beaver Wars they fled to the area around Green Bay to escape attacks by both the Iroquois and the Neutral Confederacy, who were seeking expanded hunting grounds.
-It is estimated that the Potawatomi numbered around 3,000 in 1658.
+In addition to their own history, the Potawatomi are mentioned in early 17th century French records, which suggest that they lived in what is now southwestern Michigan.
+During the Beaver Wars they fled to the area around Green Bay to escape the expansion of the Iroquois and the Neutral Confederacy seeking new hunting grounds.
+It is estimated the Potawatomi numbered around 3,000 in 1658.

-As an important part of Tecumseh's Confederacy, Potawatomi warriors took part in Tecumseh's War and the War of 1812.
-Their alliances switched repeatedly between United Kingdom and the United States as power relations shifted between the nations, and they calculated effects on their trade and land interests.
+As an important part of Tecumseh's Confederacy, Potawatomi warriors fought in Tecumseh's War and the War of 1812.
+Their alliances switched repeatedly between the United Kingdom and the United States as power shifted between the nations, and they calculated effects on their trade and land interests.

 At the time of the War of 1812, a band of Potawatomi inhabited the area near Fort Dearborn, where Chicago developed.
-Led by the chiefs Blackbird and Nuscotomeg (Mad Sturgeon), a force of about 500 warriors attacked the United States evacuation column leaving Fort Dearborn.
-They killed most of the civilians and 54 of Captain Nathan Heald's force, and wounded many others.
-George Ronan, the first graduate of West Point to be killed in combat, died in this ambush.
-The incident is referred to as the Battle of Fort Dearborn.
-A Potawatomi chief named Mucktypoke (Makdébki, Black Partridge), counseled his fellow warriors against the attack.
-Later he saved some of the civilian captives who were being ransomed by the Potawatomi.
+Chiefs Blackbird and Nuscotomeg (Mad Sturgeon), leading about 500 Potawatomi warriors, ambushed an American evacuation column in the Battle of Fort Dearborn.
+They killed most of the civilians and 54 of Captain Nathan Heald's force, and wounded many others; among them was George Ronan, the first graduate of West Point to be killed in combat.
+A Potawatomi chief named Mucktypoke (Makdébki, Black Partridge), had counseled against the attack, and later saved some of the civilian captives being held for ransom.

+Post-contact Potawatomi history is divided into four main periods: French contact, British contact, the United States treaty, and Removal.

 French period (1615–1763)

-The French period of contact began with early explorers who reached the Potawatomi in western Michigan.
-They also found the tribe located along the Door Peninsula of Wisconsin.
-By the end of the French period, the Potawatomi had begun a move to the Detroit area, leaving the large communities in Wisconsin.
+French contact began with early explorers who encountered the Potawatomi in western Michigan.
+They also found the tribe inhabiting the Door Peninsula of Wisconsin.
+By the end of the French period, the Potawatomi had begun to move near to Detroit, leaving the large communities in Wisconsin.
+Their chiefs included: